-Celebrating 50 years in the world of folklore, this dynamic director has been teaching dance every week for 40 years.
-He is admired and praised for his work as Artistic Director of major International Folk Concerts in Montreal, Canada, where he resides.
-His experience, organisation-skills, patience and diplomacy have brought success to every producer he has worked for, including FCI (Folklore Canada International) and SPEQ (Société du Patrimoine d’Expression du Québec).
+Celebrating 50 years in the world of folklore, this dynamic director has been teaching dance every week for over 40 years.
+He is admired and praised for his work as Artistic Director of major International Folk Concerts in his hometown of Montreal, Canada.
+His experience, organisation-skills, patience and diplomacy have brought success to every producer he has worked for, including the City of Montreal, Folklore Canada, and SPEQ (Société du Patrimoine d’Expression du Québec).
 Involving thousands of artists from many cultural backgrounds, Richard manages to make the experience for all an enjoyable one and works every week with many young people who share the beauty of Polish folk with him.

 In 1980, at the age of sixteen he took on the role as assistant choreographer and quickly learnt the intricacies of teaching dance.
 Mrs. Magdziarz encouraged her young protégée, as did her peers in Poland who invited him to study under them.
 As a specialist in national dances and the folklore of Rzeszów she taught him everything she could and he then complimented his studies by traveling regularly to Poland to study under many of that country’s top specialists – Broda and Budzinski (Mountain regions), Korytek (Kurpie), Kujawski (Kaszuby), Marcinek (Cieszyn and Śląsk), Marek (Wielkopolska, Lachy Sądeckie), Mazurkiewicz (Opoczno and Łowicz), Nachszter (Sieradz), Pogonowski (Podlesie), Stepowicz and Wachowiak (Lublin).
 Many of these great Masters have now passed on, but their knowledge and expertise live on with Richard and he is forever grateful for his time with them.